kishoremarojuu/airlinereservationsystem/ReadMe.md

 SpringBoot Application that demonstrates REST API Development using Spring MVC, Spring Data JPA using Java 8 features

+## Coding features for developers (take away from this repo)
+1. Date conversion patters
+2. Using hibernate sequence generators
+3. Hibernate mappings (one to one, one to many, many to one mappings)
+4. Data loading from flatfiles on the startup using @Command line Runner
+5. Swagger setup
+6. Exception handling scenarios
+7. Object conversion from one pojo to other

 ## Features

 This application has two primary REST end-points that provide flight-booking information.